wormhole-foundation/wormhole-sdk-ts/DESIGN.md

 - A Signer is an interface to sign transactions
 - It _may_ be backed by a wallet but not necessarily, as long as it fulfils the interface

 ## Can we provide some way to make other non-standard applications available to use through the WormholeTransfer?

 Say I have an app that defines its own protocol, can I provide something that adheres to the WormholeTransfer interface so a dev can install it and call it like the TokenTransfer?

+## What is the preferred terminology to refer to either end of a cross-chain message: from/to, source/target or origin/destination?

+## What is the preferred terminology for the core Wormhole layer? (i.e. Core Contracts or Wormhole Contracts)